cyberark/epv-api-scripts/Get Accounts/README.md

 ```powershell
 Update-Account.ps1 -PVWAURL https://mydomain.com/PasswordVault -AccountID 12_34 -ParameterNames "DataCenter","Building","ApplicationName" -ParameterValues "Washington","B1","FinancialApp"
 ```
-The account will update the Properties with their values according to the order they were entered DataCenter = Washington
+The account will update the Properties with their values according to the order they were entered:
+- DataCenter = Washington,
-Building = B1
+- Building = B1,
-ApplicationName = FinancialApp
+- ApplicationName = FinancialApp.

 ### Update multiple custom properties of an account with partial values
 ```powershell
 Update-Account.ps1 -PVWAURL https://mydomain.com/PasswordVault -AccountID 12_34 -ParameterNames "ApplicationName","ApplicationOwner","ApplicationTeam" -ParameterValues "FinancialApp","John Doe"
 ```
-The account will update the Properties with their values according to the order they were entered ApplicationName = FinancialApp
+The account will update the Properties with their values according to the order they were entered:
+- ApplicationName = FinancialApp,
-ApplicationOwner = John Doe
+- ApplicationOwner = John Doe,
-ApplicationTeam = John Doe
+- ApplicationTeam = John Doe.

-## Supported version
-CyberArk PAS version 10.4 and above

 # Invoke-BulkAccountActions

-A script that can run Account Actions on a List of Accounts using REST API.
+> **General**
+> - Supported version: CyberArk PAS version 10.4 and above.
-This script will execute a single account action on a list of accounts according to filters (optional).
+> - Run a single action on a list of Accounts, according to filters (optional) or from a file.
+Uses REST APIs.
-Or execute a single account action on all accounts from a file.

 ## Usage
 ```powershell